 Heating Comparison Chart: Click on the chart to see heating costs comparison for a typical home in our service area.

 What is a Dual Fuel Heat Pump?

 A dual fuel heat pump is typically a forced air, electric air source heat pump coupled with another type of fuel source as the supplemental heat.
 Most of the time that fuel source is natural gas.
 After a ground source heat pump, the cheapest way to heat your home is with a high efficiency electric air source heat pump coupled with natural gas supplemental heat.
-Dual fuel heat pumps qualify for the Midstate Electric heat pump rebates.
+Dual fuel heat pumps qualify for heat pump rebate when PTCS certification has been met.